laupierre/RNA-Seq_mouse_pipeline/README.md

 The Singularity containers and mouse indexes are currently located in:
 /projects/ncrrbt_share_la/dev_pipe/

-The containers are built following this example used for STAR:
+The containers are built following this example that was used for STAR:
 apptainer build star.sif singularity_star.def

-The RNA-Seq pipeline is found inside the rnaseq_mouse.sh file.
-In the pipeline, there are three methods available for the quantification: star, kallisto, salmon.
-Select the method you want to use (eg --method=salmon , if you want to use salmon  ...etc...) in the following PBS file and submit it to the PBS queue.
-In a new folder, put the 1- rnaseq_mouse_v0.0.1.sh file and 2- the submit.pbs file.
-Also 3- add all the PE fastq files you want to analyze.
+In a new folder, put 1- the rnaseq_mouse_v0.0.1.sh file and 2- the submit.pbs file.
+Finally, add 3- all the PE fastq files you want to analyze.

+The RNA-Seq pipeline is found inside the rnaseq_mouse.sh file and submitted to PBS using submit.pbs.
+In this pipeline, there are three methods available for the quantification: star, kallisto, salmon.
+Select the method you want to use (eg --method=salmon , if you want to use salmon ...etc...) before launching: qsub submit.pbs

 ######## submit.pbs
 #!/bin/bash
 #PBS -l walltime=20:00:00